Sherminsoh/freeCodeCamp/guide/english/accessibility/accessibility-basics/index.md

 ## Ok, so accessibility is a big deal.
 Now how do we implement it?

 That question, sadly, is harder to answer than it may seem.
-The Harry Potter quote at the top is there for a reason, and it's not my being an avid Fantasy reader.
+The Harry Potter quote at the top is there for a reason, and it's not me being an avid Fantasy reader.

 As I stated above, accessibility is important for a large group of different people, each with their own needs.
 Making your website work for literally everyone is a large, on-going task.

 To bring a bit of a method to the madness, the Web Content Accessibility Guidelines or <a href='https://www.wuhcag.com/web-content-accessibility-guidelines/' target='_blank' rel='nofollow'>WCAG</a> were composed.
 This document contains a number of criteria you can use to check your website.
 For now, I will cover some of the most important basics here.
 I will point you at the low-hanging fruits, so to speak.
-In subsequent articles, I will discuss more advanced techniques like [WAI-ARIA] which is important for JavaScript-based apps.
+In subsequent articles, I will discuss more advanced techniques like [WAI-ARIA] which are important for JavaScript-based apps.

 ### Talk like the natives